macropodhq/gitr-backend/doc/api.md

 See https://github.com/trentm/restdown for how this is formatted.

-## GET /suggestions
+## GET /people

-Gets a few suggested people to connect with.
+Gets a few people to maybe connect with.

 It should not return people that you've already decided on, either negatively or positively.